mitjafelicijan/TurtleTweaks/README.md

 This addon works with the following clients:
 - World of Warcraft (client version 1.12 / TurtleWoW)

+This addon may work with the following clients:
 - World of Warcraft (client version 1.13.2 / Classic)
 - World of Warcraft (client version 2.4.3 / The Burning Crusade)
 - World of Warcraft (client version 3.3.5a / Wrath of the Lich King)